Early Christian History: Site Extras — Christian Martyr Complex

 Early in Christian history, the idea that Christians ought to follow Christ’s lead and die for their faith became important.
 Early stories about the apostles suggested that all but John had died for their faith, or in other words, were martyred.
 By the time of the apostolic fathers (i.e. the presumed followers of the apostles themselves), stories of martyrdom of Christians were common.

 This was not entirely without reason.
 For example, we have correspondence from the early 2nd century between the Younger Pliny, governor of Bithynia (a Roman province in northwestern Anatolia or modern Turkey).
-Some “subversive”people, known as Christians, were pointed out to him.
+Some “subversive” people, known as Christians, were pointed out to him.
 He feared that since they did not make obeisance to the Roman state religion, their defiance might spread.
 So he executed those among them who most persisted (not all of them, but we don’t know just how many).
 He then wrote to Emperor Trajan about the matter and asked for a policy by which these Christians should be treated.

-St Ignatius of Antioch
+The Curious Case of St Ignatius of Antioch

 I devoted a page to St Ignatius because of his effect on martyrdom theology.
 The adversary in his martyrdom was Emperor Trajan, the same emperor with whom the Younger Pliny had corresponded and who advocated a moderate approach.
-Subsequent Christianity developed a “hgh tradition” about him which went past what was said of him during his own time and the decades after.
+Subsequent Christianity developed a “high tradition” about him which went past what was said of him during his own time and the decades after.
 In it, Trajan becomes much more of a villain, as do the Roman guards who escorted Ignatius to Rome for trial and execution.
 Trajan’s response to the Younger Pliny makes the “high tradition” about his relations with Ignatius extremely unlikely.

 Later Persecutions